15A NCAC 02Q .0503 DEFINITIONS

-(c) for renewal of a permit previously issued under this Section, nine months before the expiration of that permit;
+(b) for renewal of a permit previously issued pursuant to this Section, six months before the expiration of that permit;

-(d) for a minor modification under Rule .0515 of this Section, before commencing the modification;
+(c) for a minor modification pursuant to 15A NCAC 02Q .0515, before commencing the modification;

-(e) for a significant modification under Rule .0516 of this Section where the change would not contravene or conflict with a condition in the existing permit, 12 months after commencing operation;
+(d) for a significant modification pursuant to 15A NCAC 02Q .0516 where the change would not contravene or conflict with a condition in the existing permit, 12 months after commencing operation;

-(f) for reopening for cause under Rule .0517 of this Section, as specified by the Director in the request for additional information by the Director;
+(e) for reopening for cause pursuant to 15A NCAC 02Q .0517, as specified by the Director in a request for additional information by the Director;

-(g) for requests for additional information, as specified by the Director in the request for additional information by the Director; or
+(f) for requests for additional information, as specified by the Director in a request for additional information by the Director; or

-(h) for modifications made under Section 112(j) of the federal Clean Air Act, 18 months after EPA fails to promulgate a standard for that category of source under Section 112 of the federal Clean Air Act by the date established pursuant to Section 112(e)(1) or (3) of the federal Clean Air Act.
+(g) for modifications made pursuant to Section 112(j) of the federal Clean Air Act, 18 months after EPA fails to promulgate a standard for that category of source pursuant to Section 112 of the federal Clean Air Act by the date established pursuant to Section 112(e)(1) or (3) of the federal Clean Air Act.

 History Note: Authority G.S.
 143‑215.3(a)(1); 143‑212; 143‑213;